Set Achievable Content Marketing Goals: & Manage Expectations [Video]

-So, you’ve chosen to adopt a content marketing strategy.
+So, you've chosen to adopt a content marketing strategy.
 A wise choice, given its rise in popularity among marketers.
-This article will give you an idea of the sort of approach you should take when making this choice - what to prioritize and how to properly form strategic goals - as well as what kind of results to expect from it.
+Here are some ideas of the approach you should take when choosing - what to prioritize and how to form strategic goals properly - and what kind of results to expect.

 The Number One Priority: Content

 Getting things done correctly is the issue, however.
-Content marketing isn’t a short term approach, which means that you cannot set the same goals for a content marketing strategy as you would for a traditional marketing strategy.
+Content marketing isn't a short-term approach, which means that you cannot set the same goals for a content marketing strategy as you would for a traditional marketing strategy.
 Traditional marketing is more results-oriented - you set up a campaign designed to generate sales and traffic.
 Content marketing is, as the name suggests, content-oriented.
-You should focus on creating the best content possible that suits your target audience the best.
-It’s best to forget terms like “sales” and “traffic” if you’re taking the content marketing path, since focusing on those will inevitably shoehorn you into taking a traditional marketing approach.
-Therefore, the primary thing to understand here is that content is king, and you make it your number one priority in your marketing strategy.
+You should focus on creating the best content that suits your target audience.
+It’s best to forget terms like “sales” and “traffic" if you're taking the content marketing path since focusing on those will inevitably shoehorn you into taking a traditional marketing approach.
+Therefore, the primary thing to understand here is that content is king, and you make it your top priority in your marketing strategy.

 Even after you start getting results, your priorities should stay the same.
-It can be very tempting to finally see the results of months and months of work and think to yourself that your work is done and you can rest on your laurels.
+It can be very tempting to finally see the results of months and months of work and think that your work is done and you can rest on your laurels.
 You achieve good results only by prioritizing content over a long period.
-If you stop doing that, then your results will quickly disappear as well.
+If you stop doing that, your results will also quickly disappear.